adoptium/aqa-tests/perf/README.md

 ```
 //./
-//├── micro
-//├────── idle
-//├────── bumblebench
+//├── bumblebench
-//├────── jmh
+//├── dacapo
-//├── odm
+//├── idle_micro
-//├── acme_air
+//├── liberty
-//├── liberty_daytrader
+//├── renaissance
 ```
 Each subdirectory requires a build.xml file describing where to pull the benchmark suite from, and how to build and run it.
 Each subdirectory also requires a playlist.xml file which describes what commands to run in order to execute a particular benchmark run.
 ### Microbenchmarks
-#### idle_micro
-Currently we run a single micro-benchmark called idle_micro against OpenJDK8 builds (both hotspot and openj9 variants).

 #### bumblebench
 In plan, we intend to add other microbenchmarks found in the [bumblebench repo](https://github.com/AdoptOpenJDK/bumblebench).
 There are already a good variety of microbenchmarks for evaluating performance of various aspects of code, such as string, lambda, gpu, math, crypto, etc.

+#### idle_micro
+Currently we run a single micro-benchmark called idle_micro against OpenJDK8 builds (both hotspot and openj9 variants).

 ### Full Benchmark Suites
 Transparency and the ability to see how the binaries are being exercised is important to us.
 We will focus on running fully open-sourced benchmarks at AdoptOpenJDK so that developers have full-access to see the benchmarking code.

-#### odm
+#### dacapo
-Added, but not running regularly in builds, as some of the test materials are not yet available in the open.
+For more details on these benchmarks, please see their website, http://dacapobench.org/

-#### acme_air
+#### liberty
-In plan, benchmark material to be cloned from the [acme-air git repo](https://github.com/blueperf/acmeair-monolithic-java).

-#### liberty_daytrader
+#### renaissance
-In plan
+For more details on these benchmarks, please see their website, https://renaissance.dev/